Competency Management explained

 Competency Management: this article describes Competency Management in a practical way.
 Next to what it is (definition), this article also highlights it’s relation with the Business Strategy, the process, a step-by-step plan and it’s relation with career policy.
 After reading you will understand the basics of this essentieel human resources tool.
 Enjoy Reading!

 Without employees, organisations are unable to function.
 It is important to have well-trained and motivated employees who are fully committed to performing their tasks.

 For every position, employees require specific competencies; qualities they need in order to perform their work well.
 In most cases, they are already in possession of these qualities.

 At the same time, there are also many possibilities for developing various competencies.
-This is exactly what competency management is all about.
+This is exactly what this human resources discipline is all about.
 When developing their competencies further, employees will be able to perform their tasks even better.

 This will ultimately benefit the company.
 Many companies engage in competency management because it allows them to align business objectives with the knowledge, skills, and professional attitude of their employees.
 If it is clear what competencies are required, companies may adjust their recruitment policy accordingly.

-Competency management ensures that there are common values within an organisation.
+Competency management ensures that there are common values within an organisation’s business strategy.
 As soon as employees know what expectations they have to meet, this will affect their performances.